Kevin Crow: National and Olympic teams

 Crow entered the U.S. national team program at the 1984 Summer Olympics.
 While the tournament had traditionally been an amateur-only tournament, in 1984 the International Olympic Committee allowed professionals and U.S. coach Alketas Panagoulias selected Crow to the U.S. roster.
 Crow played all three games as the U.S. went 1-1-1 in group play and failed to qualify for the second round.

 Crow earned his first of thirteen caps with the U.S. national team in a scoreless tie with Italy on May 30, 1984.
 He continued to play as a regular during the world cup qualifiers, including the 1–0 loss to Costa Rica on May 31, 1985, that knocked the U.S. out of contention for the finals.

 In 1987, Crow played for the U.S. at the 1987 Pan American Games.
 The U.S. went 1-1-1 in group play and failed to qualify for the second round.
 He was selected for the U.S. team at the 1988 Summer Olympics.
 The U.S. went 1-1-1 in group play and again failed to qualify for the second round.

 Crow played two World Cup qualifiers in 1988, earning his last cap in a 5–1 win over Jamaica on August 13, 1988.

 Coaching

 In June 2002, Crow was the general manager of the San Diego Spirit women's soccer team.
 When the team fired head coach Carlos Juarez, Crow became the interim coach until a replacement was found.

 Post playing career

 Crow has been active as a business manager.
 He was president of ZipDirect, a printing, mailing, and shipping company from February 1994 to September 2000.
 In 2000, Crow became the general manager of the San Diego Spirit of the Women's United Soccer Association (WUSA) from 2001 to 2003, when the team folded.
 On August 2, 2002, the WUSA announced the elevation of Crow to the position of chief operating officer for the league.
 After the general manager of the Power was fired in May 2003, Crow temporarily took over management of the Power.
-After the WUSA folded in 2003, Crow founded Diversified Corporate Solutions which provided business solutions for new companies.
-On April 15, 2005, Crow became the director of National Investment Managers, Inc. Crow also sat on the United States Soccer Federation (USSF) Board of Directors.
+Crow also sat on the United States Soccer Federation (USSF) Board of Directors.